Daily Mail: Hunter Biden's Wife Melissa Cohen Is Pregnant

 The Daily Mail’s report comes as the Bidens’ dealings in Ukraine are attracting increased scrutiny from Republicans on Capitol Hill.

-Sen. Lindsey Graham (R-SC) sent a letter to Secretary of State Mike Pompeo seeking documents in an effort to determine whether the former vice president was involved for the firing of Ukrainian Prosecutor General Viktor Shokin in a bid to squash a probe into Burisma Holdings, the Ukrainian gas firm where the younger was a board member.
+Sen. Lindsey Graham (R-SC) sent a letter to Secretary of State Mike Pompeo seeking documents in an effort to determine whether the former vice president was involved in the firing of Ukrainian Prosecutor General Viktor Shokin in a bid to squash a probe into Burisma Holdings, the Ukrainian gas firm where the younger Biden was a board member.

-Graham has also requested all documents and communications related to Biden’s phone calls with Poroshenko on February 11, 18 and 19, and March 22, 2016, citing media reports that they discussed previous demands to dismiss Shokin for alleged corruption before he was removed from office on March 29, 2016.
+Graham has also requested all documents and communications related to Biden’s phone calls with former Ukrainian President Petro Poroshenko on February 11, 18, and 19, and March 22, 2016, citing media reports that they discussed previous demands to dismiss Shokin for alleged corruption before he was removed from office on March 29, 2016.

 The senator is further seeking all documents and communications related to a meeting between Devon Archer, a business partner of Hunter Biden, and then-Secretary of State John Kerry on March 2, 2016.